FrostFlow13/denovo_assembly_pipeline/README.md

 Alternatively, you can set the parameter for where DeNoAsPi finds your input data (see below in "Running DeNoAsPi").

-_NOTE - DeNoAsPi currently assumes your short-reads are Illumina, paired-end, and already demultiplexed (but does not assume they are adapter/barcode trimmed).
-It also currently assumes your long-reads are ONT and are already demultiplexed (but does not assume they are adapter/barcode trimmed).
-If I ever have time/energy to do so, I may make it more robust in read types and formats, and may make it so that it can also demultiplex reads._
+_NOTE - DeNoAsPi currently assumes your short-reads are Illumina, paired-end, and already demultiplexed, but does not assume they are adapter/barcode trimmed).
+It also currently assumes your long-reads are ONT and already demultiplexed, but does not assume they are already adapter/barcode trimmed (these are taken care of by Dorado's demux (barcode trimming) and trim (adapter/primer trimming)).
+If I ever have time/energy to do so, I may make it more robust in read types and formats, and may make it so that it can also demultiplex short-reads._

 ### Generating a sample.csv File